 Don’t let this blog’s logo fool you – our Birdy is 100% pacifier-free.
 But not for the lack of effort!

 Hubby and I were initially uncertain whether we want to give our little one a pacifier.
 After all, it seems that the use of a pacifier has as many potential drawbacks as it has benefits.
-Yet a few weeks into this parenting business, in the general lack of sleep and exhaustion that comes from dealing with a baby who can only be calmed down by being given a breast, I begun wondering if a pacifier might give me some more peace.
+Yet a few weeks into this parenting business, in the general lack of sleep and exhaustion that comes from dealing with a baby who can only be calmed down by being given a breast, I began wondering if a pacifier might give me some more peace.

 Our midwife agreed yet suggested waiting until Birdy’s 4 weeks old to avoid nipple confusion.
 Excited about this potentially wonderful solution, to our troubles hubby and I made our way to the store to choose our baby’s very first pacifier.

 We spent a good amount of time browsing the different brands, sizes, and materials and decided for a super cute set of two pacifiers that came in a microwavable box for easy cleaning.
 How practical!
-Satisfied about the great purchase, we headed home.
+Satisfied with the great purchase, we headed home.
 I was giddy to try the pacifier and was already dreaming about a much calmer and less exhausting future.

 Little did we know that Birdy had quite different plans about how she wants to be soothed.

-First time we put the pacifier in her mouth Birdy immediately spit it out.
+The first time we put the pacifier in her mouth Birdy immediately spit it out.
 After we tried a few more times and got no better results, I complained to my midwife who claimed that it’s completely normal and that I should just hold my hand against the pacifier for a bit to prevent the little one from spitting it out.

 I tried it out as soon as the midwife left.
 Guess what?
 You can make a baby cry by giving her a pacifier!